Typically, it’s not all that hard to take care of pothos plants. These plants are hardy and they’re actually hard to kill in many ways.

 So if your pothos plant appears to be pale or a bit white, it could very well be that it needs more sunlight.
 Thankfully, it’s easy enough to turn things around.

-Pothos plants do best when placed in bright sunlight.
+Like most plants, pothos plants do best when getting some natural sunlight.
 Indirect sunlight is safest because these plants can be scorched by direct sunlight.

 If you’re keeping your pothos plant in an area where you don’t have access to sunny windows, it’s fine to use artificial light.
 You can buy LED grow lights for your houseplants that will help them to stay healthy and grow strong.